Nash Ambassador: 1927-early 1932

-The Nash Ambassadors became known for their "lavish equipment and beautiful construction" earning "the nickname 'Kenosha Duesenberg", with the former being a nod to the place of origin and the latter pointing to opulence".
+The Nash Ambassadors became known for their "lavish equipment and beautiful construction", earning "the nickname 'Kenosha Duesenberg", with the former being a nod to the place of origin and the latter pointing to opulence".

+Nash domestic sales for the 1927 model year totaled 109,979.
 Exports accounted for almost eleven percent of Nash's production in 1927, and several royal families purchased the cars.
 For example, Prince Wilhelm, Duke of Södermanland of Sweden and Norway, personally visited the Nash factory in Kenosha, Wisconsin, in 1927, and Scandinavian factory workers delivered his Nash Ambassador Six (Model 267) four-door Brougham sedan.

-The Ambassador model lost its position as Nash's most expensive car in 1929 with the introduction of seven-passenger sedan and limousine models carried through the 1934 model year.
+The Ambassador model lost its position as Nash's most expensive car in 1929 with the introduction of a larger seven-passenger sedan and limousine models, which continued to be available through the 1934 model year.

-The Ambassador remained in the Advanced Six range until 1930 when the model was moved to the "Nash Twin Ignition Eight" series.
+The Ambassador remained in the Advanced Six range until 1930, when the model was moved to the "Nash Twin Ignition Eight" series.
 In 1931, the more straightforward "Eight-90" designation replaced the cumbersome model name.

-Grand luxury cars during the 1930s included Packard, Lincoln, and Duesenberg, and Ambassadors made by Nash.
-The Nash Ambassadors were "luxuriously trimmed, beautifully designed and built bodies, custom-built to individual order, finished off the model that historian David Brownell famously dubbed 'Kenosha's Duesenberg.'"
-The Classic Car Club of America (CCCA) recognizes all Nash 1930 Series 490, 1931 Series 890, and 1932 Series 990 as "Approved Classics."
+Large luxury cars during the 1930s included Packard, Lincoln, Duesenberg, and the Ambassadors made by Nash.
+The Ambassadors were "luxuriously trimmed, beautifully designed and built bodies, custom-built to individual order, finished off the model that historian David Brownell famously dubbed 'Kenosha's Duesenberg.'"

+The Classic Car Club of America (CCCA) recognizes all Nash 1930 Series 480, 490; 1931 Series 880, 890; 1932 Series 980, 990 and Series 1080, 1090.
+These are "Approved Classics" by nature of them being limited production, high-priced, top end vehicles when new.